herrherrmann/react-mini-charts/README.md

 A collection of tiny chart components for React projects.
 Written with TypeScript and CSS modules.

 You can see an interactive preview of all components in the [public Storybook instance](https://main--63ef4f8b97935401942de85b.chromatic.com/).
+Use the "Controls" and "JSX" tabs in Storybook to customize the charts and get the code to paste into your project.

 ## Usage